 Pseudomonas fluorescence Pf0-1 requires the large repeat protein LapA for stable surface attachment.
 This study presents direct evidence that LapA is a cell-surface-localized adhesin.
 Atomic force microscopy (AFM) revealed a significant 2-fold reduction in adhesion force for mutants lacking the LapA protein on the cell surface compared to the wild-type strain.
 Deletion of lapG, a gene encoding a periplasmic cysteine protease that functions to release LapA from the cell surface, resulted in a 2-fold increase in the force of adhesion.
 Three-dimensional structured illumination microscopy (3D-SIM) revealed the presence of the LapA protein on the cell surface, consistent with its role as an adhesin.
 The protein is only visualized in the cytoplasm for a mutant of the ABC transporter responsible for translocating LapA to the cell surface.
 Together, these data highlight the power of combining the use of AFM and 3D-SIM with genetic studies to demonstrate that LapA, a member of a large group of RTX-like repeat proteins, is a cell-surface adhesin

-Parameswaran, N, Thompson, RS, Sundar, N, Pan, S, Johnson, MS, Smith, NC & Grigg, M 2010, 'Non-Archetypal Type Ii-Like And Atypical Strains Of Toxoplasma Gondii Infecting Marsupials Of Australia', International Journal For Parasitology, vol. 40, no. 6, pp. 635-640.View/Download from: UTS OPUS or Publisher's site
+Parameswaran, N, Thompson, RS, Sundar, N, Pan, S, Johnson, MS, Smith, NC & Grigg, M 2010, 'Non-Archetypal Type Ii-Like And Atypical Strains Of Toxoplasma Gondii Infecting Marsupials Of Australia', International Journal For Parasitology, vol. 40, no. 6, pp. 635-640.View/Download from: Publisher's site

 Australia is geographically isolated and possesses a remarkable diversity of wildlife species.
 Marsupials are highly susceptible to infection with the cosmopolitan parasite Toxoplasma gondii.
 Of 46 marsupials screened for T. gondii by multilocus PCR-DNA

-Johnson, MS, Broady, KW, Angelici, M & Johnson, AM 2003, 'The relationship between nucleoside triphosphate hydrolase (NTPase) isoform and Toxoplasma strain virulence in rat and human toxoplasmosis', Microbes and Infection, vol. 5, pp. 797-806.View/Download from: UTS OPUS or Publisher's site
+Johnson, MS, Broady, KW, Angelici, M & Johnson, AM 2003, 'The relationship between nucleoside triphosphate hydrolase (NTPase) isoform and Toxoplasma strain virulence in rat and human toxoplasmosis', Microbes and Infection, vol. 5, pp. 797-806.View/Download from: Publisher's site

 The nucleoside triphosphate hydrolase (NTPase) of Toxoplasma gondii demonstrates an unusually high level of ATP hydrolysis, which, among the apicomplexan parasites, has only been observed in T. gondii and the closely related Neospora caninum.
 In T. gondii, NTPase has been shown to be highly expressed (constituting up to 8% of the tachyzoite protein) and is an immunodominant antigen in mice and humans.
 Two isoforms exist - NTPasel and NTPasell.
 NTPasel demonstrates a 4.5 fold greater activity than NTPasell with respect to ATP hydrolysis.
 Past studies suggest that only virulent strains possess the highly active NTPasel isoform.
 We have recently identified a B cell epitope (aa 484-502) on the NTPase isoforms which, despite some cross reactivity, is differentially recognised by a naturally infected human serum sample.
 In this study we used competitive antigen ELISAs and have identified that this serum sample reacts specifically to the NTPasel epitope, whilst the corresponding region on NTPasell isoform is the less specific cross reactive epitope.
 These results are consistent with the hypothesis that this patient has been infected with a virulent strain of T. gondii.
 Copyright© 1999, The Research Center for Protozoan Molecular Immunology.